 - a miscarriage

-People with diabetes are at risk of developing problems with their eyes (diabetic retinopathy) and kidneys (diabetic nephropathy).
+People with diabetes (whether they are pregnant or not) are at risk of developing problems with their eyes (diabetic retinopathy) and kidneys (diabetic nephropathy).

 Some people with type 1 diabetes can develop diabetic ketoacidosis, where harmful chemicals called ketones build up in the blood.